-Deployment Architecture to Scale Session Manager (V)
+Deployment Architecture to Scale Session Manager

-The article discusses different deployment architecture scenarios to scale Xton Access Manager (XTAM) utilizing multiple session manager components.
+This article discusses different deployment architecture scenarios to scale Xton Access Manager (XTAM) utilizing multiple session manager components.

 XTAM contains several components.
 When XTAM is deployed on a single host all components are installed on the same server and they communicate between each other inside this server.